 Check the temperature often with a meat thermometer, making sure not to cook it above 165°F

-Once the turkey breast reaches an internal temperature of 165°F, remove it from the smoker and let it rest for 15 minutes before carving.
+Once the turkey breast reaches an internal temperature of 165°F, remove smoked bone in turkey breast from the smoker and let it rest for 15 minutes before carving.

 Bone-In vs. Boneless Turkey Breast